 Cedar shingles can also grow moss and algae or develop iron staining, which requires periodic cleaning.
-The U.S. Department of Agriculture's Forest Services Laboratory recommends cleaning cedar shingles with an oxidizing bleach -- as opposed to a household bleach -- to avoid damaging the wood.
-While you can use household bleach to kill mold and algae, it tends to make the cedar shingle's surface fuzzy because of the excessive pulping reaction when using it.
+The U.S. Department of Agriculture's Forest Services Laboratory recommends cleaning cedar shingles with an oxidizing bleach — as opposed to a household chlorine bleach — to prevent damaging the wood.
+While you can use chlorine bleach to kill mold and algae, it tends to make the cedar shingle's surface fuzzy because of the excessive pulping reaction when using it.

 - Brush the surface to remove dirt and debris with a long-handled scrub brush or broom.

-- Pour the mixture into a cleaned-out lawn and garden sprayer.
+- Pour the mixture into a cleaned lawn and garden sprayer.

-- Cover about a 4-by-8-foot section with the liquid and let it sit on the siding for about 15 minutes.
+- Cover about a 4 x 8-foot section with the liquid and let it sit on the siding for about 15 minutes.

 - Scrub the saturated area with a scrub brush with a broom handle.

-- Rinse with cold water from the hose and let dry
+- Rinse with cold water from a garden hose, and let dry.

 While you can certainly apply a paint to cedar shingles if you desire, it may not be worth the effort, as peeling paint will be hard to remove from the individual cedar shakes.
-You're better off using a clear-coat product or a transparent or opaque water-based stain.
-Once the house is dry, you can apply a clear-coat product or a stain directly from a lawn and garden sprayer, a high-volume, low-pressure paint sprayer or manually with a paintbrush or roller.
+You're better off using a clearcoat product or a transparent or opaque water-based stain.
+Once the house is dry, you can apply a clearcoat product or a stain directly from a lawn and garden sprayer, a high-volume, low-pressure (HVLP) paint sprayer or manually with a paintbrush or roller.

-Apply the protective clear coating or stain in the desired finish -- transparent or opaque -- with a HVLP sprayer, lawn and garden sprayer or manually.
+- Apply the protective clear coating or stain in the desired finish — transparent, semi-transparent, or opaque — with a HVLP sprayer, lawn and garden sprayer, or manually.